Bringing It All Back Home: Overview

 Bringing It All Back Home consists mainly of blues and folk and, as a result of Dylan's adoption of a more electric sound, is considered to have been instrumental in the birth of folk rock.
 On his following albums, Highway 61 Revisited and Blonde on Blonde, he would further develop the genre, influencing American folk acts such as Buffalo Springfield and Simon and Garfunkel as well as British Invasion bands like the Beatles and the Rolling Stones to innovate, producing more introspective lyrics and allowing the latter two groups to expand out of the confines of their pop rock roots.
-According to Pete Townshend of the Who, Dylan's folk attitude also influenced the writing of one of their most successful songs, the 1965 single "My Generation".
-In the Beatles' case, the results of this innovation—the albums Help! and Rubber Soul— would help push folk rock into the mainstream.
+According to Pete Townshend of the Who, Dylan's folk style also influenced the writing of one of their most successful songs, the 1965 single "My Generation".
+In the Beatles' case, the results of this innovation — the albums Help! and Rubber Soul — would help push folk rock into the mainstream.